walmartlabs/lacinia/docs/tutorial/testing-1.rst

 Let's save ourselves some frustration: when we run our tests, we can't know if there is a REPL-started system running or not.
-There's no problem with two complete system maps running at the same time, and even hitting the same database ... that's why we like Component, as it helps us avoid unecessary globals.
+There's no problem with two complete system maps running at the same time, and even hitting the same database, all within a single process ... that's why we like Component, as it helps us avoid unecessary globals.

-Unfortunately, we still have one conflict: HTTP port.
+Unfortunately, we still have one conflict: the HTTP port for inbound requests.
 Only one of the systems can bind to the default 8888 port, so let's make sure our tests use a different port.